 Comparing Yourself to Others

 Maybe you’ll check one of those boxes, but for the rest, someone else will have you beat.
 You have to be careful when comparing your life to others.
 It’s very challenging not to.
-We’re human and we judge our success relative to others.
-Watching Usain Bolt running by himself, it’s hard to tell how fast he runs.
+We’re human, and we judge our success relative to others.
+It’s hard to tell how fast Usain Bolt runs if you’re watching him run alone.
 It’s only when you have him run next to other really fast people that you see how freaking fast he really is.

 How Do You Define Rich?

 Some people would define rich as having more than those around them.
-As discussed a minute ago, that can be detrimental to overall happiness, because odds are you’ll never be the richest person around.
+But, as discussed a minute ago, that can be detrimental to overall happiness because odds are you’ll never be the richest person around.

 Others may define rich as being able to have all of the important things that matter to them in life.
 Think about that for a moment.
 Having all of the important things that matter to you.

-If you ask most people what is important to them, you’ll often get a common set of responses.
-Family, health, etc. Having a ton of money usually doesn’t appear on that list.
+If you ask most people what is important to them, you’ll often get a common set of responses: Family, health, control over how I spend my time, etc. But, unfortunately, having a ton of money usually doesn’t appear on that list.

-I have some clients who have more money than they know what to do with, yet refuse to upgrade their lifestyle and spend it.
+I have some clients who have more money than they know what to do with yet refuse to upgrade their lifestyle and spend it.
 We’ll beg them to take a more extravagant vacation, fly first class, or replace their 20-year old car that is held together with duct tape.
-They’re completely content with what they have and the way they live their life.
+Instead, they’re completely content with what they have and the way they live their life.

 Finding a way to be content is key.
 If you really focus on what makes you happy, you start to realize how unimportant a lot of the other stuff is.

-To round things out here, many doctors, especially ones in the back half of their career will be rich by most metrics.
-According to a Federal Reserve study, the median net worth in America is about $100,000.
+Many doctors, especially ones in the back half of their career, will be rich by most metrics to round things out here.
+According to a Federal Reserve study, the median net worth in America is about $121,000.
 After several years in practice, most doctors will surpass that mark.
-Over half of physicians have a net worth above $1 million, whereas only 3% of the general population has a seven-figure net worth (according to data in that Medscape study referenced earlier).
+Over half of physicians have a net worth above $1 million, whereas less than 7% of the general population has a seven-figure net worth (according to Credit Suisse’s Global Wealth Report).